bytedance/piano_transcription/README.md

 ```

 ## Piano transcription using pretrained model
-Users can transcribe their favorite piano recordings using pretrained model without training.
-The easiest way is to install the piano_transcription_inference package: https://github.com/qiuqiangkong/piano_transcription_inference, which is an inference wrapper of this repo:
+The easiest way is to transcribe a piano recording is to install the piano_transcription_inference package: https://github.com/qiuqiangkong/piano_transcription_inference with pip as follows, which is an inference wrapper of this repo:

 ```
 pip install piano_transcription_inference